Bald Taper Fade Haircuts

 • Diamond or Triangular Face: A low bald fade taper or curly fade widens the upper area, softening cheekbones and balancing the look.

-Men with oval faces can also try the low taper fade black men haircut for a clean, textured finish.
+Guys with oval faces can also try our low taper fade for Black men for a clean, textured finish.

 Personality Match